SytanSD/Sytan-SDXL-ComfyUI/README.md

 ## Acknowledgements

 Thanks to the creators of ComfyUI for creating a flexible and powerful UI.
+Another special thanks to PseudoTerminalX, Caith, ThrottleKitty, ComfyAnonymous, HumbleMikey, CaptnSeraph, and Joe Penna for the support and help working on this project.